|Nutritional Guidelines (per serving)|

 - 1/2 tablespoon lime juice (juice of a quarter of lime)

 - 1/2 cup cilantro (or lemon basil or mint, to garnish)

-Heat the peanut oil in a wok or frying pan.
+Heat the peanut oil in a wok or frying pan over medium-high heat.

 Over medium heat, saute the lemongrass, garlic, and shallots until softened and aromatic.

 Turn up the heat, add the chopped carrot and sweet peas, and stir fry for half a minute.